mmu-webdesign/l5-awdd-block-template/4_usability_testing/README.md

 ### Assessment

-You will be assessed on your preparation and execution of usability testing (as per the [marking schedule](marksheets/sp4-marksheet.docx) ).
-A tutor will support you.
+You will be assessed on your preparation and execution of usability testing.
+A tutor will support you through the process.

 ---